paralenz/actions/readme.md

 For an example of how to create an action check the [`./example`-directory](https://github.com/paralenz/actions/tree/master/example)

-To learn more about how to write a workflow you can read more in the [github documentation](https://docs.github.com/en/actions)
+To learn more about how to write a workflow you can read more in the [github actions documentation](https://docs.github.com/en/actions)

 ## Creating new actions
 So you might wonder.
 But, how do I create a new action.